kailash-manasarovar/statement/docs/timeline/2026/august.md

 ![Brody and Hooper paddling home](../../content/images/brody-and-hooper-paddling-home.jpg)

 - (Aside: there's another moment in the film where someone says, "can we go home now".
-It's Charlie. *Run Charlie Run.
+It's Charlie. *Swim Charlie swim!
 Don't look back...* I don't know if anyone noticed that #GreatRay).